VaKonS/dh-thumb/README.md

 Options:<br>
 <br>
 -o&nbsp;"drawing.geerdr"<br>
-Output drawing name; the backup of configuration will be written to this foloder too;<br>
+Output drawing name; the backup of configuration will be written to this folder too;<br>
 <br>
 -t&nbsp;"image.png"<br>
 Image with thumbnail (BMP/PNG/TIFF); when thumbnail is loaded from image/clipboard, the DH screensaver is not needed;<br>